kaidez/javascript-prototype-screencast/scripts/01-script.md

 In class-based languages, you create a class first, then create an instance of that class.
 And the instance will have all the properties and methods of that class.
 Also, classes can inherit properties and methods from other classes.

 But in JavaScript, you create what's called a constructor function first, then create an instance of that function using JavaScript's new keyword.
 And the instance function will have all the properties and methods of that constructor function.
-And also, constructor functions can inherit from other constructor functions.

-This function-to-function inheritance happens by one function pointing directly to the other function's prototype, like we see in the code sample.
+Also, constructor functions can inherit from other constructor functions...this happens when one function points directly to the other function's prototype, like we see in the code sample.
 This, will make more sense as we move through the tutorial.

-This screencast will be focusing on the old way to do prototypal inheritance as it's defined in the ECMAScript 3 spec.
-ECMAScript 5 uses the Object.Create() method to do prototypes and ECMAScript 6 does it with an actual class keyword.
+It's important to note This screencast will be focusing on the old way to do prototypal inheritance as it's defined by older versions of JavaScript.
+The newer versions do it differently...ECMAScript 5 uses the Object.Create() method to do prototypes and ECMAScript 6 does it with an actual class keyword.
 There's a big push to be using the ES5 and ES6 methods in production code and I agree with that.

 But if you're learning prototypes for the first time, then I think it's best to learn them the old ways first before moving onto the new ways.
 And just a quick note: ES6 may be using a "class" keyword, but it's still using JS prototypes behind the scenes...it's just abstracting it.